-The Quarterly results published by the Company for Financial Year 2019-20 are alsobased on IND AS.
-These have been published in newspapers and also made available on theCompany's Website www.anantrajlimited. com and website of Stock Exchanges where the sharesof the Company are listed.
+The Quarterly results published by the Company from time to time inaccordance with Listing Regulations for the financial year ended March 31 2022 were alsobased on IND AS.
+These have been published in newspapers and also made available on theCompany's Website www.anantrajlimited. com and website of Stock Exchanges where theshares of the Company are listed.

 4. TRANSFER TO RESERVES

-Your Company has transferred a sum of Rs 2733.20 Lakh to the Surplus for the financialyear ended March 31 2020.
+The Company has transferred a sum of Rs 20 crores to the Reserve forthe financial year ended March 31 2022.

 5. TRANSFERS TO THE INVESTOR EDUCATION AND PROTECTION FUND